Annot: Natural and technological risks

-The commune of Annot is also exposed to a risk of technological origin: the transport of dangerous goods by road.
-The N202 national road can be traveled by carriers of dangerous goods.
+The commune of Annot is also exposed to the technological risk of the transport of dangerous goods by road.
+The N202 national road can be used by carriers of dangerous goods.

 The foreseeable natural risk prevention plan (PPR) of the commune was approved in 1990 for flood risk, landslide, and earthquake but a new one was requested in 2003 and a DICRIM has existed since 2011.

 The town has had several natural disasters from flooding and mudslides in 1994 and an earthquake powerfully felt in the town on 17 February 1947 whose epicentre was located in the Piedmont.

 Neighbouring communes and villages

 Toponymy

 The locality appears for the first time in charters of 1042 as Anoth when its Lord, Ermerincus of Anoth, gave it to the Abbey of Saint Victor, Marseille.
 The name perhaps comes from the Gallic ana plus the Latin suffix ottum designating a small marsh.
 Charles Rostaing thought that the name Ana designated it as an older town which preceded the upper town called Sigumanna.
 According to Daniel Thiery, the name Sigumanna, cited in the same document as Annot, means the territory rather than a place or a specific village and this name of the territory is probably derived from the name of pre-Roman people who occupied the valley.

 The commune name is Anòt in Provençal.

 The name of the hamlet of Rouaine comes from the Roman name *Rugius with the suffix -ane indicating the domain of Rugius.